FIVE MOST SURPRISING FINDS

 Federal Reserve, Survey of Consumer Finances, 2022

 The Federal Reserve’s Survey of Consumer Finances makes the economic dimension visible.
-The median net worth of a married couple is approximately $284,000.
-The median net worth of a never-married individual is approximately $8,000 (Federal Reserve, Survey of Consumer Finances, 2022).
-For Black never-married individuals, the median is lower still — often measured in the hundreds of dollars, an amount so small that the word “wealth” becomes a cruel misnomer.
+The median net worth of a married couple is roughly $284,000.
+The median net worth of a never-married individual is roughly $8,000 (Federal Reserve, Survey of Consumer Finances, 2022).
+For Black never-married individuals, the median is lower still — often measured in the hundreds of dollars.
+At that level, the word “wealth” becomes a cruel misnomer.

 The never-married person is not just poorer than the married person.
-The never-married person occupies a different economic universe, one in which the concept of generational wealth transfer — the mechanism by which middle-class families sustain themselves across generations — does not exist because there is nothing to transfer.
+The never-married person lives in a different economic universe.
+The concept of generational wealth transfer — the mechanism by which middle-class families sustain themselves across generations — does not exist because there is nothing to transfer.

 Over a lifetime, the wealth gap between married and never-married individuals grows relentlessly.
 Thomas Shapiro at Brandeis calculated that the median wealth of married white families is roughly thirty-one times that of single Black women (Shapiro, Toxic Inequality, Basic Books, 2017).
-The ratio is not just racial discrimination at work.
-Married households accumulate wealth through mechanisms singles cannot access: dual income, shared housing costs, insurance through a spouse, and a tax code that systematically favors married filers.
+The ratio reflects more than racial discrimination at work.
+Married households build wealth through mechanisms singles cannot access — dual income, shared housing costs, insurance through a spouse, and a tax code that systematically favors married filers.

 “Anyone who has ever struggled with poverty knows how extremely expensive it is to be poor.”